Most businesses price from one angle. They focus on costs. Or competition. Or value. But pricing requires all three.

 - Maintain balanced approach

 Need help?
-Check out our TAM SAM SOM Calculator for market evaluation, our discount strategy guide for pricing tactics, our tiered pricing guide for packaging, and our price increase guide for implementation.
+Check out our TAM Calculator for market evaluation, our discount strategy guide for pricing tactics, our tiered pricing guide for packaging, and our price increase guide for implementation.

 Stay informed about business strategies and tools by following us on X (Twitter) and signing up for The Initiative Newsletter.